Pearls Before Swine by Stephan Pastis for December 21, 2024

 27. Missing large

-LaughterIsJoyMuliplied about 2 months ago
+LaughterIsJoyMuliplied 3 months ago

-…and you can’t spell Christmas without Christ.
+and you can’t spell Christmas without Christ.

 • Reply